rjleveque/geoclaw_tsunami_tutorial/GTT/CopalisBeach/exercise1/README.md

 in [](debug).
 :::

-Some ideas (WIP)...
+Hare are some tings you might try modifying in this example:

-- Add gauges at the following locations: ...
+- Add one or more new gauges in the computational domain.

+- The domain used in this example does not cover very much of the ocean, not even the entire region of seafloor deformation defined by the dtopo file.
+Try enlarging the computational domain to see if that changes the results.
+(What happens if you enlarge it beyond the region covered by the topo files being used?
+  Remember that the kml files produced by "make data" can help you see how the domain relates to the topo and dtopo files.)

-- Compare different resolutions and/or refinement regions.
+- Compare different resolutions, refinement ratios, and/or refinement regions.

-- Leave out some topofile(s) and see how this affects the results.
-- Replace the `ASCE_SIFT_Region2` dtopo with a different CSZ earthquake source.
-E.g. L1, CoPes Hub groundmotions, fakequakes, etc.
-- Make comparison plots for different resolutions or sources.
-- Etc.
+- Try shifting this example to a different coastal region.
+You may need to download different topo files if you move very far.